Mobility Drills All Goaltenders Need to be Doing

 In addition to improving hip internal rotation (which should reduce some tension down the leg), we can target the ankle specifically with a simple stretch.
 This one hits the ankle in a few different directions and should help make this position easier to consistently achieve pain-free.

 Goalie Mobility Exercise #5: Lat To Pec stretch

-Goalies are taught to keep their hands in front of their body to make saves, and most of the time this is great, but staying in this position for extended period of time can create chronic tightness across the upper body.
+Goalies are taught to keep their hands in front of their bodies to make saves, and most of the time this is great, but staying in this position for an extended period of time can create chronic tightness across the upper body.